 For a wonderful little workhorse in the landscape, get your hands on The Blues Little Bluestem (Schizachyrium scoparium The Blues').
 The Blues is a magnificent cultivar, chosen for its steely blue summer and blazing fall color.
 It effortlessly delivers rugged charm with a tidy, erect habit.

 Ornamental Grasses bring welcomed added dimensions as they trace both the sight and sound of the wind.
-Use these soothing small plants near your seating areas or along the length of a path to lend a graceful symmetry.
+Use these soothing small plants near your seating areas or along the length of a path to lending a graceful symmetry.
 Watch and listen as the slightest breeze plays through the fine-textured blades and take a nice, deep breath.

 This colorful plant features delicate foliage in a deep, cool-toned blue borne on rich reddish stems.
 The leaves deepen into a coppery hue for a fall color display that simply glows in the setting sun.
 Purple flowers rise above the canopy and develop into fluffy silvery seed clusters for early winter interest.